ubcemergingmedialab/DigitalMuse/README.md

 * open browser to localhost:4000/broadcast.html
 * open another browser tab to localhost:4000/index.html (or just localhost:4000)
 * In second browser tab, right click on screen > show controls > press play in bottom left corner

+## Building
+* put these folders/files into a zip file: .ebextensions/, public/, app.js, package.json
+* name the zip file nodejs.zip
+* Navigate to AWS ElasticBeanstalk Colocator-env
+* Select "Upload and Deploy" and choose the zip file you just created
+* once done, your new build should be available at virtualcolocator.ca